amilich/tock/doc/Mutable_References.md

 >  }

 But what does this mean for Tock?
-As the Tock kernel is single threaded, it doesn't have race conditions and so it can in some cases be safe for there to be multiple references, as long as they do not reference inside each other (as in the number/pointer example).
+As the Tock kernel is single threaded, it doesn't have race conditions and so it can,in some cases, be safe for there to be multiple references, as long as they do not reference inside each other (as in the number/pointer example).
 However, Rust doesn't know this so its rules still hold.
 In practice, Rust's rules cause problems in event-driven code.